We are open and shipping all items with no delay! Free 2-5 Days Shipping

 3. Mayuko’s Little Kitchen

-Tokyo’s tea offerings aren’t limited to tea ceremonies and classes.
-Chances are, you’ll visit Shibuya if you travel through Tokyo.
-One tiny yet special shop that may peak your interest is GEN GEN AN.
+Tokyo's tea offerings aren't limited to tea ceremonies and classes.
+Chances are, you'll visit Shibuya if you travel through Tokyo.
+GEN GEN AN is one tiny yet special shop that may pique your interest.
 Just north of Shibuya Station, this shop is bringing tea into the 21st century with its style and flavors you may not find anywhere else.
-Established in 2017, it’s a quintessential Tokyo shop: small, innovative, yet humble.
+Established in 2017, it's a quintessential Tokyo shop: small, innovative, yet humble.

 5. Chachanoma Omotesando